Do Sea Turtle Really Live to Be 150

 Fortunately, in designated protected areas, sea turtles demonstrate remarkable longevity.
 Being safe from predators and human threats, these turtles can focus on feeding and reproducing, which greatly increases their lifespan.
 Access to a steady supply of food and freedom from disease or injury makes reaching ages of 100 or even 150 a feasible feat.
 Hence, as we can see, environment factors critically impact the longevity of sea turtles.

-See Also Can Turtle Have Stroke
+See Also Do Turtle Have Taste Buds

 When Turtles Met Human